Singular basins in multiscale systems: tunneling between stable states

 In addition to having multiple stable states, it is also common for real-world systems to evolve on {\it multiple timescales}, which gives rise to a variety of nonlinear phenomena \cite{Kuehn2015,Krupa1997,balzer_canard_2024,ritchieRateinducedTippingNatural2023,Desroches2012}.
-An important example of a multi-scale system is an adaptive dynamical network, where the adaptation is much slower than the node dynamics \cite{Berner2023,Berner2021,Fialkowski2023,Maslennikov2018,gross2008adaptive,Aoki2011,venegas-pinedaCoevolutionaryControlClass2025}.
+An important example of a multi-scale system is an adaptive dynamical network, where the adaptation is much slower than the node dynamics \cite{Berner2023,Berner2021,Maslennikov2018,gross2008adaptive,Aoki2011,venegas-pinedaCoevolutionaryControlClass2025}.
 Such systems are challenging because they are also high-dimensional and can exhibit a high degree of multistability.
 The study of basins of attraction in multiscale systems is an area of research that remains largely unexplored.
 Therefore, uncovering new properties of the basins that arise from the interplay of different timescales is an intriguing and important task.

-Useful and widely used techniques have been developed to analyze mathematical models of multiscale systems with two distinct timescales, also known as slow-fast systems~\cite{jones_geometric_1995,wechselberger_geometric_2020,Fenichel1979,krupaRelaxationOscillationCanard2001}.
-These techniques exploit the limit of infinite ratio between the fast and slow timescales and can be broadly divided into two groups~\cite{hummel_reduction_2023,hasselmann_stochastic_1976,Politi2023,Kuehn2015}.
+Useful and widely used techniques have been developed to analyze mathematical models of multiscale systems with two distinct timescales, also known as slow-fast systems~\cite{jones_geometric_1995,wechselberger_geometric_2020,Fenichel1979}.
+These techniques exploit the limit of infinite ratio between the fast and slow timescales and can be broadly divided into two groups~\cite{hummel_reduction_2023,hasselmann_stochastic_1976,Kuehn2015}.
 The first group includes adiabatic elimination and averaging.
-It eliminates the fast variables by treating them as instantaneous, or by taking into account their effective contribution, while only considering the time evolution of the slow variables in the {\em reduced slow subsystem}.
+It eliminates the fast variables by treating them as instantaneous, or by taking into account their effective contribution, while only considering the time evolution of the slow variables in the {\em reduced system}.
 The second group includes the quasistatic approximation.
-It `freezes' the slow variables by treating them as static at each instant, while only considering the time evolution of the fast variables in the {\em reduced fast subsystem}.
+It `freezes' the slow variables by treating them as static at each instant, while only considering the time evolution of the fast variables in the {\em layer system}~\cite{Kuehn2015,wechselberger_geometric_2020}.

 This Letter uncovers special properties of basins of attraction in slow–fast systems, leading to counter-intuitive phenomena.
 We show that such basins can contain \textit{singular funnels} (SFs) in the form of tunnels that extend to different regions of the phase space and become increasingly narrow as the timescale ratio increases.
 The problem with SFs is that they are eliminated by the quasistatic approximation and adiabatic elimination.
 Consequently, adiabatic elimination makes it impossible to reach a given stable state from certain regions of the phase space, whereas this is possible in the full system.
 On the other hand, the quasistatic approximation could mask the presence of multiple basins of attraction entirely.
 Therefore, one must be cautious when extrapolating the resilience properties of the full system from those of a reduced one, regardless of whether the latter is obtained via quasistatic approximation, adiabatic elimination, or averaging.
 Due to the vanishing of SFs in the limit of infinite ratio of the timescales, we refer to basins containing SFs as \textit{singular basins}.